Randall Jarrell: Fiction, translations, and children's books

-In addition to poetry and criticism, Jarrell also published a satiric novel, Pictures from an Institution, in 1954, drawing upon his teaching experiences at Sarah Lawrence College, which served as the model for the fictional Benton College.
+In addition to poetry and criticism, Jarrell also published a satirical novel, Pictures from an Institution, in 1954, drawing upon his teaching experiences at Sarah Lawrence College, which served as the model for the fictional Benton College.
 He also wrote several children's books, among which The Bat-Poet (1964) and The Animal Family (1965) are considered prominent (and feature illustrations by Maurice Sendak).
 In 1957 Jarrell began his translation of Goethe‘s Faust Part One for Farrar, Straus and Giroux.
 It was published in 1976.
 Jarrell translated poems by Rainer Maria Rilke and others, a play by Anton Chekhov, and several Grimm fairy tales.